kristopolous/proxy/README.md

 to port 80, after it's dumped to the screen of course.

 ## Output
 The proxy itself outputs in JSON messages: One per newline.
 Newlines in payloads are escaped.
 Nice, glossy UIs (or ugly obscene ones) are up to you.
+A really basic filtering and extraction engine written in ruby is included in the examples directory.
+In classic ruby mentality, it is left undocumented.

 ## Format
 An example of some common output would look like this: